vegardkb/master-thesis-code/README.md

     b.
 Create ops-file from suite2p
     c. run s2p_registration.py
   4. (optional) Noise removal with DeepInterpolation
-    a. (installation) Prepare computer for GPU acceleration https://mark-gargan.medium.com/setting-up-tensorflow-2-4-on-windows-with-cuda-gpu-support-af09dd6a8441
+    a. (installation) Prepare computer for GPU acceleration https://mark-gargan.medium.com/setting-up-tensorflow-2-4-on-windows-with-cuda-gpu-support-af09dd6a8441.
+Note: linked guide is for tf 2.4, conda_envs/deepinterpolation.yml uses tf 2.7 with associated cuDNN, CUDA and python versions.
     b. (installation) Copy all files from yaksi5/Vegard/python/master-thesis-code/deepinterpolation into the folder master-thesis-code/deepinterpolation on your computer
     c. (installation) Restart computer to complete installation
     d. (training) Select traning and validation dataset in deepinterpolation_scripts/training.py